Manufacturer - ZooPharm division of Wildlife Pharmaceuticals, Colorado, USA.

 Precautions – Progestins likely cause weight gain in all species.
 Possible deleterious effects on uterine and mammary tissues vary greatly by species; see cautions for each taxon.

 Consideration for seasonal breeders - Treatment should begin at least one month before the anticipated onset of the breeding season.

-Reporting requirements - All institutions using MGA liquid must submit a complete Contraception Annual Survey to the AZA Wildlife Contraception Center.
-The product will no longer be sold to any institution that fails to submit the annual survey.
+Reporting requirements - All institutions using MGA liquid must complete the Contraception Survey for the AZA Reproductive Management Center.
+The product will no longer be sold to any institution that fails to complete the survey.

 Saint Louis Zoo

 Saint Louis, MO 63110

 314-646-4732; fax: 314-646-5534